yamatokataoka/xroad-drive/xroad-drive-ui/docker/README.md

 * latest
 * 1.0.0

-## Environment Variables
-None

 # What is xroad-drive-ui?
-Provides a user interface for xroad-drive-api to manage and share files over X-Road.
+The xroad-drive-ui is a user interface for xroad-drive to manage and share files over X-Road.

 about [X-Road Data Exchange Layer](https://github.com/nordic-institute/X-Road)

+# Usage
+The xroad-drive-ui docker container requires the xroad-drive-api, xroad-metadata-proxy and X-Road Security Server.

+You can find the full demo docker compose file, [docker-compose-demo.yml](https://github.com/yamatokataoka/xroad-drive/blob/master/docker-compose-demo.yml).